telerik/blazor-docs/components/tilelayout/overview.md

 ### Individual Tiles

 Each tile provides settings that define how many columns and rows its takes up - the `ColSpan` and `RowSpan` parameters.
 It also provides a `Class` parameter so you can cascade CSS rules through it.

+The largest `ColSpan` any tile has determines the lowest number of `Columns` the entire layout will actually have - for example, if you have a tile with `ColSpan=2` and `Columns=1`, there will still be two columns.

 @[template](/_contentTemplates/tilelayout/basics.md#resizing-reordering-logic)